emirgit/Courses/Java Programming Masterclass updated to Java 17/README.md

 I've started to learn Chapter 6 that is Control Flow.
 It was started with an introduction.
 It is said that We would learn switch-case,enchanced switch-case expression, for loop, while loop, and do-while loop.
 I've finished switch-cases part and for part by soluting the exercises.

 --slides

+## Day13

+I've finished the Chapter 6 and started to learn Chapter 7

+--slides